m2dgithub/DL-Reg/README.md

-The codes provided in this directory are related to last experiment of the manuscript entitled
+The codes provided in this directory are related to the last experiment in the manuscript entitled

 "DL-Reg: A Deep Learning Regularization Technique using Linear Regression".
 However, these codes contain the main parts